 The United States of America has come up with legislation that caters for a wide variety of interests relating to employment.
 That portends both gains and likely dangers.
-About USA employment laws you can read in the causes of poverty essay.

 Employment in the United States is on at-will basis, which means that either party can end the working arrangement at any time, as long as the reasons are supported within the legal framework.